9 Sustainable Running Shoes – Run Like The World Depends On It

 Price Range: $135–$170

-Your feet will feel like flying when you lace up a pair from Allbirds.
+Your feet will feel like flying when you lace up a pair of eco running shoes from Allbirds

-The Allbirds Tree Dasher 2 is their everyday running shoe.
-It features a one-piece upper for seam-free comfort, a lightly padded heel, and a flexible cushioned insole.
+For everyday use, the Tree Dasher 2 features a one-piece upper for seam-free comfort, a lightly padded heel, and a flexible cushioned insole.
 We found this shoe a pretty reliable neutral fit for short to moderate distances.
-TBC on how it holds up long term though as compared to your more traditional running shoe brand options.

-If you’re looking for sustainable trail running shoes, the men’s and women’s Trail Runners SWT feature multi-directional 4mm lugs for increased grip on multiple terrains.
+If you’re looking for sustainable trail running shoes, the Trail Runners SWT feature multi-directional 4mm lugs for increased grip on multiple terrains.

 Allbirds’ Ethical & Sustainability Practices